Alejogb1/job-board/blog-data/how-can-c-faiss-be-compiled-and-run-on-a-gpu-using-fastertransformer.md

 id: "how-can-c-faiss-be-compiled-and-run-on-a-gpu-using-fastertransformer"
 ---

-Let's dive straight in, shall we?
+Let's dive straight in?
 Having spent more years than I care to count optimizing similarity search on various platforms, the combination of c++ faiss with gpus and fastertransformer is certainly a topic that hits close to home.
 I remember a project a few years back where we were tasked with real-time retrieval of near-duplicate images.
 The sheer volume of data made cpu-based indexing a non-starter, and that's where the journey of hybridizing faiss and gpus, eventually leading to incorporating aspects of FasterTransformer, became indispensable.

 The core challenge here is that faiss itself is primarily designed for cpu execution, and while it offers gpu support, getting the most out of it, especially with the throughput enhancements that FasterTransformer provides, necessitates a careful approach.
 Essentially, we're looking at offloading the computationally intensive parts of faiss indexing and search to the gpu, and potentially utilizing FasterTransformer's optimizations in that process, especially if your workflows involve the transformer model embedding generation.